substantial/capistrano-fast_deploy/README.md

   Goes back to the previous place that `HEAD` was pointing (`HEAD@{1}`).
 You don't want to do this if you go and monkey around with your `current` folder manually.
+* `deploy:create_symlink` - This is now a no-op, there are no longer individual release directories.

 ## Installation